ApartmentAT/aat-api-docs/docs/prices.md

 Field | Type | Description
 ------|------|-------------
-minimum_stay | integer | The minimum number of days the apartment has to be booked for person | integer | The number of persons the prices are referring to price | integer | The price of the apartment for the specified amount of guests currency | string | The currency the prices are in
+minimum_stay | integer | The minimum number of days the apartment has to be booked for currency | string | The currency the prices are in person | integer | The number of persons the prices are referring to amount | integer | The price of the apartment for the specified amount of guests

 ```json
 {